Irrational Random Utility Models: Introduction

-Identifiability and falsifiability under the RUM hypothesis are tightly connected issues as they both leverage the tension between aggregate and individual behavior which is an old problem within the literature on the theory of demand.
-It was first recognized by \cite{becker} who pointed out that the aggregation of erratic consumers may lead to a well-behaved aggregate demand function.
+Identifiability and falsifiability under the RUM hypothesis are tightly connected issues as they both leverage the tension between aggregate and individual behavior, an old problem within the literature on the theory of demand. \cite{becker} firstly recognized that the aggregation of erratic consumers may lead to a well-behaved aggregate demand function.
 The connection between heterogeneity and aggregate behavior was then investigated more in-depth by \cite{grandmont1992transformations} who, without relying on individual rationality, provided sufficient conditions for the distribution of individual demand functions that guarantee a well-behaved aggregation.
 These issues have been long recognized within the literature of demand estimation that often incorporates tests of individual rationality, e.g. see \cite{blundell2003nonparametric}.
 In this tradition, two relevant papers for us are \cite{hoderlein2014revealed}, and \cite{hoderlein2015testing}.
 The authors ask broadly what knowledge of the "joint distribution of demand", i.e. individual demand functions, the analyst may have by knowing only the marginal distribution of demand, i.e. aggregate choice probabilities.
 Their setting is therefore similar to ours and, to the best of our knowledge, they are the first to introduce Fr\'echet bounds to bound the fraction of (ir)rational consumers, i.e. they prove, within the context of the theory of demand, the necessity of these bounds.
-Our results abstract from the framework of the theory of demand to provide necessary and sufficient conditions for stochastic rationality to coexist with individual irrationality.
-We believe our abstraction could lead to the application of these intuitions to broader contexts where different definitions of (ir)rationality may apply.
+Our main result abstracts from the framework of the theory of demand to provide necessary and sufficient conditions for stochastic rationality to coexist with individual irrationality.
+We believe our abstraction could lead to the application of these intuitions to broader contexts where different definitions of (ir)rationality may apply.\footnote{For example, \cite{cattaneo2020random} introduce Random Attention Models (RAMs) and show that they can be characterized as RCMs with support on the (limited attention) deterministic choice functions characterized in \cite{masa2012}.
+A potential avenue of research is whether stochastic choice functions that are RAMs can be represented as RCMs with support outside the choice functions with limited attention, or equivalently, if there is an interpretation other than attention to the aggregate choices.
+In this sense, recently \cite{kashaev2022random} generalized RAMs to allow for preference heterogeneity, which we show to be crucial for the existence of irrational representations.
+More generally, this problem can be phrased as: "Under which conditions can one represent the aggregate choices from a model with the negation of the model?"
+We thank Ran Spiegler for this general intuition behind our result.}